The Applied Physiology, Nutrition, and Metabolism Award for Nutrition Translation

 (supported by Canadian Science Publishing, the publishers of “Applied Physiology, Nutrition and Metabolism” – the official journal of the Canadian Nutrition Society).

 The Canadian Nutrition Society recognizes the importance of activities that facilitate the translation of nutritional knowledge.
 Thus, on an annual basis, a call for review papers is announced on a theme established by the Canadian Nutrition Society, in conjunction with the editorial board of the journal Applied Physiology, Nutrition and Metabolism (APNM), to recognize excellence in the translation of nutritional knowledge.
 The selected author will prepare an invited review that includes a knowledge translation component.
 The manuscript will be subject to the journal’s peer-review process.
 Upon notification of acceptance of the manuscript, the author will receive an honorarium of $1000.
 Official recognition of the award will be made at the annual meeting of the Canadian Nutrition Society.
 The award is supported by Canadian Science Publishing, the publishers of APNM.

 The submission of proposals is open to all scientists, but preference will be given to members and supporters of CNS.
 It is ideal if both nutrition and physical activity are addressed and would be considered a strength, however the inclusion of physical activity is not essential.
 If needed, the lead applicant may choose to partner with a coauthor with expertise in both the fields of Nutrition and Physical Activity.
 A team with an early and/or mid-career investigator is encouraged.
 Trainees are welcome to submit a proposal with support of their supervisor or mentor.
 Applicants should provide a document (maximum 4 pages, single-spaced, excluding any references) that includes the following information:

 - Topic area and proposed title along with the full name and address (including email address) of each applicant.

-- Statement of relevance to the established theme (Nutrition and Diabetes).
+- Statement of relevance to the established theme (Plant-Based Diets).
 Please note that submissions are anticipated to focus on a specific area within this deliberately broad theme.